• Fri. Apr 18th, 2025

 A STATUE OF PTOLEMY I OF EGYPT

-Ptolemy II Philadelphus later re-established and fortified Marion, but renamed it to Arsinoe in honour of his Queen.
-The new settlement of Arsinoe began to prosper again and it became an important centre of influence.
-Arsinoe also developed a flourishing Hellenistic artistic and intellectual community and a whole series of new public buildings and a temple were built at this time.
-Renewed mining activity again began to drive the region’s economy and the harbour once again became the areas main hub of activity.
+Ptolemy II Philadelphus later re-established and fortified Marion.
+He renamed the settlement Arsinoe in honour of his Queen.
+The settlement began to prosper again and it soon became an important centre of influence.
+A flourishing Hellenistic artistic and intellectual community developed and a new building program saw aseries of new public buildings built.
+Mining activities renewed and this revitalised the region’s economy and the harbour once again became a hub of activity.

 A STATUE OF PTOLEMY II PHILADELPHUS